Wanderson (footballer, born September 1991)

-Wanderson Henrique do Nascimento Silva (born 13 September 1991), known as Wanderson, is a Brazilian footballer who plays for FC Dila Gori in the Erovnuli Liga as a left back.
+Wanderson Henrique do Nascimento Silva (born 13 September 1991), known as Wanderson, is a Brazilian professional footballer who plays for Gagra in the Erovnuli Liga as a left-back.

 Career

-Club

 On 13 February 2016, Wanderson made his debut for Bnei Sakhnin in the Israeli Premier League a 2–0 away victory against Bnei Yehuda.

 On 23 July 2018, Wanderson signed a one-year contract with Azerbaijan Premier League side Sabah FK.
 On 15 May 2019, Sabah confirmed Wanderson's release.

+In 2020, he moved to neighbouring Georgia.
+After four seasons spent at Dila Gori, in early 2024 Wanderson signed for reigning champions Dinamo Batumi.

+A year later, he joined Gagra.